gwulfs/bostonml/scraping/README.md

-**Web Scraping - Marcus Way, Wanderu**
+**Web Scraping**
 ===================

-[Marcus Way](https://twitter.com/marcus_way)'s workshop on web scraping.
-Wanderu uses web scraping to store bus ticket data and automate the purchasing of tickets through partnering sites.
-This workshops takes us through the process of aquiring data from the web and building a model to predict where article titles originate from.
-[Notebook](http://nbviewer.ipython.org/github/gwulfs/bostonml/blob/master/2.%20scraping/scraping.ipynb?flush_cache=true)
+[Marcus Way](https://twitter.com/marcus_way)'s is a software engineer at Wanderu, a company that uses web scraping to store bus ticket data to help people buy tickets through partnering sites.
+This workshop took us through the process of aquiring data from the web and building a model to predict where an article's title originated from.